 - a.
-The stabilised NMC adjustment is applied to all multi-disciplinary clinic records, and concurrently, the Indigenous adjustment and patient remoteness adjustment are applied to all Indigenous and/or regional patient records; the class means are then calibrated. - b.
+The stabilised NMC adjustment is applied to all multi-disciplinary clinic records excluding the three multidisciplinary clinics listed above, and concurrently, the Indigenous adjustment and patient remoteness adjustment are applied to all Indigenous and/or regional patient records; the class means are then calibrated. - b.
 The patient treatment remoteness adjustment is applied to all regional patient records and then class means are calibrated.